cullerton/test_teach/docs/logging.rst

     $ python logging_example_1.py
     WARNING:root:Simple warning log statement.

-We do **not** get both log statements because Python defauls to level Warning.
+We do **not** see the INFO log statement because Python defaults to only displaying statements of levels WARNING, ERROR and CRITICAL.

-We can set the logging level with the *basicConfig* method.
+We can change the default behavior and set the logging level to INFO with the *basicConfig* method.

 .. code-block:: python
    :emphasize-lines: 2